simp/simp-doc/docs/glossary.rst

    Code Manager
       [Puppet] Code Manager automates the management and deployment of your :term:`Puppet` code.
-Push code updates to your source control repo, and then Puppet syncs the code to your masters, so that all your servers start running the new code at the same time, without interrupting agent runs.
+Push code updates to your source control repo, and then Puppet syncs the code to your servers, so that all your servers start running the new code at the same time, without interrupting agent runs.